lvgl/lvgl/docs/CODING_STYLE.rst

    is necessary.
 -  ``@note  text``
    starts a paragraph where a note can be entered.
-The note ends with a blank line, the end of the comment, or another Doxygen command that indicates a new section.
+The note ends with a blank line, the end of the comment, or another Doxygen command that starts a new section.
    If the note contains more than one paragraph, additional paragraphs can be added by using additional ``@note`` commands.
 At this writing, ``@par`` commands do not add additional paragraphs to notes as indicated in the Doxygen documentation.